Skip to contents

 # PARENT min max mean median

-For a visual overview of the NIF data set plot() can be applied to the summary:
+For a visual overview of the NIF data set plot() can be applied to the nif summary object.
+Ignore the invisible(capture.output()) construct in the below code.
+Its purpose is to hide non-graphical output.

 Exposure